-QU33R is an anthology, edited by Robert Kirby, which is scheduled to be published by Northwest Press in 2013.
+QU33R is an anthology, edited by Robert Kirby, which is out now from Northwest Press.
 It includes brand-new, exclusive comics by a ton of amazing creators, including Howard Cruse, Diane DiMassa, Ed Luce, Eric Orner, Kris Dresen, MariNaomi, Justin Hall, and a ton of other amazing people.

 My 5-page story for said anthology is simply titled “The Transformers,” and is about kids who gender-swap their toys.
 The whole story is exclusive to the anthology (you can check out a preview here), so if you wanna read it, grab a copy of QU33R!

 Put gay conservatives, goth lipstick lesbians, genderqueers, and bisexual musicians into blender.
 Mix at low speed until thoroughly entangled.
 Salt and pepper to taste.
 Garnish with satire.

 You can now read weekly PIQue comics on tapastic.com.
 Updates every Wednesday.

 Some itemries of my creation you may obtain in exchange for monies.

 My horrible little anti-valentines, as featured all over the place.

 Who is this “Dylan Edwards” “person”?
 Enh?

 In case you need to drop me a line.

 From the foreword by Alison Bechdel — “Transposes will teach you something about what it means to have a body and to feel desire.
 About what it means, in short, to be human.”